What410802/hik_camera/README.md

 ## Purpose

 This package provides the functionality of using Hikvision cameras in ROS2 Humble.
-This includes reading and setting exposure time, gain, frame rate, pixel format, etc. from the ROS2 parameter system, as well as reading sequence numbers, frame rates, and other parameters from the camera and publishing them to the parameter system, and the most basic function of obtaining images from the camera and publishing them to the '/image_raw' topic.
+This includes reading and setting exposure time, gain, frame rate, pixel format, etc. from the ROS2 parameter system, as well as reading sequence numbers, frame rates, and other parameters from the camera and publishing them to the parameter system, and the most basic function of obtaining images from the camera and publishing them to the '/image_raw' topic, supporting reconnection and hardware frame rate output.

 ## Usage

 Prerequisite:
-- Ubuntu 22.04, with the latest gcc/g++and make have been installed.
+- Ubuntu 22.04, with the latest gcc/g++ and make have been installed.

-Place the root directory of the package `hik_comamera` in your ROS2 workspace, change to the workspace directory, and (change execution permissions and) run `hik_comamera/build.zsh` and `source hik_comamera/launch.zsh` in sequence to build the workspace and start the node.
+Place the root directory of the package `hik_comamera` in your ROS2 workspace, change to the workspace directory, and (change execution permissions and) run `hik_comamera/build.zsh` and `source hik_comamera/launch.zsh` in sequence to build the workspace and start the node. (**Recommended**)

 ## Code description/explanation